“I have never in my life, not even in my darkest days as a slave, felt so powerless. So weak.

 Another betrayal, too-but not by a fellow Sith, but a positioned agent of the Republic right under Minister Beniko’s nose.
 She wanted to kill him immediately.
 I let him go.
 I’m still not sure why.
 Maybe because, in the face of Vitiate’s threat, one man’s life meant little.
 He wrote to me afterward, saying he was going to free as many slaves as he could on Ziost.
 I find myself oddly hoping that he got off planet before the event.
 But I doubt it.
 I doubt it.

 And for the first time, I looked upon a Jedi with pity.
 The Sixth Line leader was broken before me, having been cleansed of the influence of Vitiate, but broken.
-Lana wanted to user he as an experiment; Theron-and damn him for starting this entire mess-wanted to take her to Tython to heal.
+Lana wanted to use her as an experiment; Theron-and damn him for starting this entire mess-wanted to take her to Tython to heal.
 I let them go.
 Again, one life weighed against all of this?
 And I do not believe we would learn anything of value in the process; Vitiate’s power is of the Dark Side, and I have felt nothing like it in my life.

 And Vitiate has become…interested in me.
 “Life is more interesting with you in it,” he said.
 He’s saving me for last.
 He wanted me to know that.
 He wanted me to be filled with terror at the thought.
 It worked-I am terrified.
 Terrified that he’ll succeed.
 Terrified that I will fail.